- Learning Centre

-In the future Mentor Express may be available to law students and National Committee on Accreditation (NCA) candidates, but for now it is limited to lawyers and articling students.
+In the future Mentor Express may be available to law students and National Committee on Accreditation (NCA) candidates, but for now it is limited to lawyers, articling students and CPLED students.

-Mentorship can benefit a lawyer at any stage of their career.
+A lawyer can benefit from mentorship at any stage of their career.
 Your early training and exposure may have been to lawyers with poor practice management skills or who did not share their experience with you when you were a junior.
 Maybe you have practised in a firm with well-developed support systems and have recently broken away to set up your own shop.
 Or you are moving into a new practice area, or simply moving to a new office setting.

 Having a mentor will help you recognize the hazards and let you learn from other people’s mistakes as well as your own.

 I would like to meet with a mentor living in another city.
 Do mentoring sessions have to be in-person?

-No. While we recommend in-person mentorship sessions whenever possible, they aren’t always feasible, especially under the current circumstances of a global pandemic.
+No. While we recommend in-person mentorship sessions whenever possible, they aren’t always feasible.
 Please let the Mentorship team at the Law Society know if you need help with video conference software or any other part of setting up a remote meeting.

 As a mentee, what can I do if I’m interested in meeting with a specific mentor but they don’t have any sessions available?

-Participating mentors are asked to commit to up to ten mentorship sessions over a year.
+Participating mentors are asked to commit to ten mentorship sessions over the program year.
 If the sessions of your preferred mentor(s) are filled, we ask you to respect their availability and seek other mentors.

 If you have a substantive law question, please take advantage of AdvisorLink, another program offered by the Law Society where volunteer lawyers can answer your one-off inquiries in a wide range of practice areas.

-No, Mentor Express is not meant for finding a job.
+No, Mentor Express is not meant as a platform to ask for a job.
 Mentorship is an excellent opportunity to ask questions about a wide variety of personal and professional development topics, including interpersonal communications, lawyer-client relationships, practice management, time management and much more.